 - Stir in vanilla extract and lemon zest.

-- Add flaked coconut and flour, stir until combined.
+- Add shredded coconut and flour, stir until combined.

 - Cover the bowl with plastic wrap and refrigerate for 45 minutes.